FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 AgencyPrimary RoleAuthority After an Accident

-National Transportation Safety Board (NTSB)Independent accident investigationLeads the investigation and determines probable cause
+National Transportation Safety Board (NTSB)Independent accident investigationLeads the investigation and issues probable-cause findings

-Federal Aviation Administration (FAA)Aviation safety regulatorProvides technical support and may take regulatory or enforcement action
+Federal Aviation Administration (FAA)Aviation safety regulatorProvides technical and regulatory support and may take regulatory or enforcement action

 What Happens Immediately After an Aviation Accident